Updated August 13, 2020

-You will be walking among ancient functioning buildings, some of them dating back to the Ancient City's founding in 1565.
+You will be walking among ancient functioning buildings, some of them dating back to the the city's founding in 1565.

-Many of the ancient buildings and forts that were a major part of St Augustine Florida history are still in daily use by residents and visitors alike.
+Many of the weathered buildings and forts that were a major part of St Augustine history are still in daily use by residents and visitors alike.

-This history of the city still lives and breathes and you can almost feel the ancient Spaniards keeping a benevolent eye on you.
+This history of the city still lives and breathes and you can almost feel the ghosts of ancient Spaniards keeping a benevolent eye on you.